The Role of Vitamin B6 in Compounded GLP-1 Formulations

 Learn More About Compounded GLP-1 Medications With B6

-Vitamin B6 might be a small addition, but it can make a meaningful difference in how people tolerate GLP-1 therapy.
-For practitioners prescribing compounded semaglutide or tirzepatide, choosing a formulation that includes B6 reflects a commitment to patient-centered care.
+Vitamin B6 may be a small addition, but it can make a meaningful difference in how patients experience GLP-1 therapy.

 For Providers